williamfiset/DEPRECATED-data-structures/README.md

 [![Travis](https://img.shields.io/travis/williamfiset/data-structures.svg)](https://travis-ci.org/williamfiset/data-structures) [![License: MIT](https://img.shields.io/github/license/mashape/apistatus.svg)](https://opensource.org/licenses/MIT)

-# The data structures initiative
+# The data structures project

-The goal of the data structures initiative is to provide a complete, simple and yet thorough explanation of the most common data structures.
 Data structures are amongst the most fundamental ingredients in the recipe for efficient algorithms and good software design.
 Knowledge of how to create and design excellent data structures is an essential skill required in becoming an exemplary programmer.
+The goal of this repository is to provide a complete and thorough explanation of the most common data structures.

 # License